Tortar/ML_project/README.md

 but no further attempt to reduce the non-determinism have been made during these phases because even if `torch.use_deterministic_algorithms(True)` was used, it would't have actually guaranteed determinism on different hardwares and softwares, and at the same time it would have made the training slower.
-In any case, the best models for each tested architecture are already saved inside the [`best_models`](https://github.com/Tortar/ML_project/tree/main/best_models) folder, and the results of the grid scan loop in the [`results`](https://github.com/Tortar/ML_project/tree/main/results) folder.
+Nonetheless, the best models for each tested architecture are saved inside the [`best_models`](https://github.com/Tortar/ML_project/tree/main/best_models) folder, and the results of the grid scan loop in the [`results`](https://github.com/Tortar/ML_project/tree/main/results) folder.